bismarkboateng/cookio/README.md

 ## Open the App

 Open your browser and navigate to http://localhost:3000.
-You should see the Recipe App running locally!
+You should see Cookio running locally!

 ## Technologies Used

 - **Next.js 14**: The React framework for building the app.
 - **Firebase**: Firestore for data storage and authentication.
 - **Tailwind CSS**: Utility-first CSS framework for styling the app.
-- **TypeScript**: For type safety (if you're using TypeScript).
+- **TypeScript**: For type safety.
-- **Vercel**: For deploying the app to production.

 ---